 This is a group activity performed within your group only.
 No exchange of information or discussion of the assignment should take place between groups.
 Your grade will partly depend on how good and unique your requirements document is compared to other groups.
 Thus by discussing your work with other groups you risk giving them information that you might use to your advantage.
-At the workshop your groups result will be pitted in a head-to-head battle with another group; creative and unique information may be of great value in gaining the development contract of the customer (and thus give you a bonus "cushion" for the written exam).
+Bonus points for the written exam will be available for groups that perform well; see slides.
+Your groups result will be pitted against the result of other groups; creative and unique information may be of great value in gaining the development contract of the customer (and thus give you a bonus "cushion" for the written exam).
 Don't share information with other groups.

-The requirements specification shall be structured according to the IEEE 830-1998 standard for Requirements Documents.
+The requirements specification shall be structured according to the Volere Specification Template version 15, dated March 2010.
 All sections in the document shall contain relevant information or an explanation of why that particular section is not applicable.